unicef/publicgoods-toolkit/community.md

 the [Modular Open Source Identity Platform (MOSIP)](https://www.mosip.io/index.php).
-A university team did directly support MOSIP, but the collaboration was limited, so outside funding from the [World Bank’s Identification for Development (ID4D)](https://id4d.worldbank.org) rounded out the financial needs.
+A university team did directly support MOSIP, but the collaboration was limited, so outside funding from the [World Bank's Identification for Development (ID4D)](https://id4d.worldbank.org) rounded out the financial needs.
 Collaborative financing can be managed through intergovernmental organizations, like the World Bank, or through an NGO, like the